 In this blog, we'll take a deep dive into the Latency attack and how it can help address this problem.
 We'll look at how it works, how to use it, and how it can help you build responsive, fault-tolerant applications and systems.

 How does a Latency attack work?

 The Latency attack works by injecting a delay into outbound network traffic from a host or container.
 It uses existing Quality of Service (QoS) and Differentiated Services (diffserv) facilities in the Linux kernel to emulate packet latency.
 This way, it doesn't need to modify any firewall rules or iptables rulesets.
 On Windows systems, Gremlin uses a custom driver to create latency.

 By default, the attack adds 100ms of latency to all outbound network traffic (except for DNS traffic and traffic to api.gremlin.com).
 You can configure the attack to only impact specific types of traffic based on port, IP address, hostname, or other parameters.
 Gremlin also provides a list of pre-defined third-party services that you can select for easy targeting, such as AWS EC2 regions.

 Length: How long the attack runs for.

 IP Addresses: Restricts the attack to specific IP address(es).
 This field supports CIDR values (e.g.

 Device: The network interface to impact traffic on.
-If left blank, Gremlin will automatically determine which device to target.
+If left blank, Gremlin will target all network interfaces.